Matthew Johnson

 Shipped Experience (Flutter)

-Final implementation with refined animations and seamless narrative integration
+Final implementation with refined animations

 The integrated choice text was styled slightly lighter than surrounding narrative and was centered—a subtle acknowledgment of reader agency without disrupting flow.
 A staggered reveal animation unveiled the continuation, creating a sense of the story responding to reader input.